wzicha/100-Days-Of-Python/Day26/readme.md

 Intermediate list and dictionary comprehension project.
 Creation of a NATO alphabet project

-Squaring numbers and filtering even numbers challenge included
+Squaring numbers and filtering even numbers as well as data overlap challenges included